Forms and levels of material reception conditions

 A transfer based on medical reasons can be requested if the place is not adapted to the medical needs of the asylum seeker.
 This includes when the asylum seeker:

-• loses his or her autonomy and has no family member that can help;
+4. loses their autonomy and has no family member that can help;

-A transfer based on other grounds than medical reasons can be requested if it is not possible to adapt the assigned place to the individual needs of the asylum seeker and if he/she meets one of the following criteria:
+A transfer based on other grounds than medical reasons can be requested if it is not possible to adapt the assigned place to the individual needs of the asylum seeker and if they meet one of the following criteria:

 • A close family member (e.g. partner or minor children) lives in another reception centre on the Belgian territory.
 The term “family member” can be broadened if the asylum seeker is categorised as vulnerable;

 • Employment: the asylum seekers has been employed (at least a half-time position and not a student job) for at least one month and has paid contributions.
-He or she should not have been excluded from shelter;
+They should not have been excluded from shelter;

 • Training or education: the asylum seeker has subscribed to higher education or to a training provided by VDAB or Forem;

-• The asylum seeker feels isolated because he or she is the only person in the centre belonging to a certain nationality, or he or she is the only one speaking a certain language, which clearly impacts their psychological wellbeing.
+• The asylum seeker feels isolated because they are the only person in the centre belonging to a certain nationality, or they are the only one speaking a certain language, which clearly impacts their psychological wellbeing.

 Fedasil considers the asylum seeker’s procedural situation when deciding on such requests.
 Decisions refusing a transfer can be challenged in front of the Labour Court within 3 months.